ndp1100/ndp1100.github.io/_posts/2014-9-20-How-to-create-Android-Native-Plugin-for-Unity.md

  It's awesome when you can use some native functionaly of Android (or iOS/WP) in Unity3D, such as show Toats, take a picture, show dialog...vv.vv.
 Today, I will show how to create a Native Android Plugin for Unity3D.

- There are all step you need to do
+ There are all step you need to do.
- 1. Create Android Project.
+ - Create Android Project.
 Write some native functionaly.
- 2. Make jar file (plugin you will add to Unity Project later).
+ - Make jar file (plugin you will add to Unity Project later).
- 3. Create Unity Project and use Native Android code in Unity
+ - Create Unity Project and use Native Android code in Unity.

 That's all.
 Let's go step by step.